 Explore the Bisti Wilderness, Chaco Culture National Historical Park, Simon Canyon or Angel Peak.
 For additional information on these, and other hiking adventures, contact the Farmington Convention & Visitors Bureau, 800-448-1240.

 South of Bloomfield, NM

 More than 10,000 acres of rugged terrain surround the nearly 7,000-foot "Angel Peak" amidst the Kutz Canyon badlands.

 Berg Park access, intersection of San Juan Blvd. and Scott Ave.

 At the very heart of Farmington you will find a beautiful system of trails and parks nestled along the Animas River.
 Visitors can enjoy walking, running and biking along the trails and explore parks, playgrounds, the Riverside Nature Center and the All Veterans Memorial.

 Chaco Culture NHP was the center of the Anasazi culture from AD 850-1200.
 Preserved structures in the park include Chacoan great houses, public buildings and kivas.
 The hallmark Chacoan roads and geometric layout of structures constantly captivates visitors, as Chaco Canyon is the largest excavated prehistoric ruins in North America.

 Shiprock Pinnacle is one of New Mexico's most iconic landmarks.
 This unique towering rock formation can be seen for miles in all directions.
 Shiprock is known to the Navajo as "Tsé Bit' A'í", or rock with wings.
-The peak is 7,178 feet above sea level, and is at the center of three volcanic pressure ridges that pushed the rock skyward millenniums ago.
+The peak tip rests at 7,178 feet above sea level, and is at the center of three volcanic pressure ridges that pushed the rock skyward millenniums ago.
 Due to its sacred nature, climbing is not permitted.